Canada Home Buying Guide 2024

 A more accurate calculation can be found within your Perch dashboard, which incorporates these 3 factors and other technicalities (ex: if you own other properties).

-Check out the qualifier tool →
+Check out the Mortgage Affordability Calculator →

 Do I have enough savings?